TUMFTM/AV_Driving_Cycles/README.md

 ## Contributing and Support

-Instruction of contributing to our code.
-How do we want people to reflect their changes to us?
-Explain how users get suppoert especialliy after the authors left the insitute.
+We are strongly encouraged to improve quality and functionality of AV_Driving_Cycles.
+If you have any Feedback don't hesitate to contact the authors or the group leader of the vehicle concept research group at FTM ot the TUM.

 ## Versioning

-V1.0 XXX
+V1.0 initial public version of AV_Driving_Cycles

 ## Authors
 - Xucheng Duan (Technical University of Munich): Code creating and detailing, Code documentation
 - Ferdinand Schockenhoff (Institute for Automotive Technology, Technical University of Munich): Creation of research topic, Conceptualization, Supervison, Code documentation

 ## License
-This project is licensed under the LGPL License - see the LICENSE.md file for details
+This project is licensed under the LGPL License - see the LICENSE.md file for details.

 ## Sources